A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: Introduction

 \subsection{On a conjecture by Abbondandolo}

-Asymptotically linear Hamiltonian systems which are non-degenerate at infinity always have at least one periodic orbit, as was shown by Amann, Conley and Zehnder \cite{AmannZehnder1980-FinDimRed,AmannZehnder1980-PeriodicSolutionsAsyLin,ConleyZehnder1984_CZ}, and as we shall see below.
+Asymptotically linear Hamiltonian diffeomorphisms which are non-degenerate at infinity always have at least one fixed point, as was shown by Amann, Conley and Zehnder \cite{AmannZehnder1980-FinDimRed,AmannZehnder1980-PeriodicSolutionsAsyLin,ConleyZehnder1984_CZ}.
 In \cite[pg.
 130]{Abbondandolo2001_MorseHamilt} A. Abbondandolo describes a richer picture of the dynamics of asymptotically linear Hamiltonian systems: he conjectures that an asymptotically linear Hamiltonian system should have one or infinitely many periodic orbits.
 In other words, if the Hamiltonian system has an additional, ``unnecessary'' periodic orbit other than the one found by Amann, Conley and Zehnder, then it should have infinitely many periodic orbits.
 This conjecture is the analogue of the Hofer-Zehnder conjecture on Hamiltonian diffeomorphisms of compact symplectic manifolds \cite[p.
 263]{HoferZehnder2011_SymplecticInvariants} in the context of asymptotically linear Hamiltonian systems.

 Abbondandolo's conjecture in this generality is wide open and, to the best of the author's knowledge, beyond the reach of the current mathematical technology.
 We consider instead the following weaker, \emph{homological} version, following E. Shelukhin's interpretation of the Hofer-Zehnder conjecture (see \cite{Shelukhin2022_OnHZ} and the references therein).